Taxidermist

 -

-no nationally recognised requirements for entry into a commercial
+recognised requirements for entry into a commercial taxidermy

-taxidermy firm, however for entry to a 'junior post' in a UK
+firm, however for entry to a 'junior post' in a UK museum 3-5

-museum 3-5 Standard Grades or the equivalent including English,
+Standard Grades or the equivalent including English, Maths, Art

-good knowledge of wildlife is an advantage.
-All training is on-the-job
+of wildlife is an advantage.
+All training is on-the-job and can

-and can be lengthy.
-For commercial taxidermy firms 'traditional'
+be lengthy.
+For commercial taxidermy firms 'traditional' apprenticeships

-apprenticeships are run and these are usually from three to five
+are run and these are usually from three to five years.
+Some

 It is helpful to have the Required, Recommended or Useful Subjects,